wayfareio/wayfare.io/_posts/2016-08-15-member-monday-jonathan-trigg.markdown

 **What do you do for work?
 Tell us a little bit about how you got to where you are today.**

 I am currently developing the business model for The Integrated which essentially supports emerging adults, age 18-26, transition into adulthood.
 I am writing the curriculum and developing the website as well as doing everything, except social media (because I have an awesome intern team and intern director!).
 The Integrated started about 2 years ago when I decided I wanted to mentor a few college students because it is such a vital and crucial developmental time for them.
-Gandolf, aka Jeff Tanner (co-founder of Wayfare), planted the seed that my ideas could turn into a non-profit... so here I am today.
+Gandolf, aka Jeff Tanner (co-founder of FLDWRK), planted the seed that my ideas could turn into a non-profit... so here I am today.

 Because the Integrated is a startup and I needed some form of income, I also work at Sidecar Doughnuts & Coffee as a Manager.